softwaresaved/international-survey-2022/templates/collaboration-and-training.md

 * Who uses the code that you write? (one choice)
+* Do you always work with the same researchers, or do you regularly change the
 * Do you always work with the same researchers, or do you regularly change the researchers you work with? (one choice)
 * Are you part of a dedicated research software group within your institution?
   (yes-no)